popdynamics/popdynamics/readme.md

 > python setup.py develop
 ```

+Optional.
 If you want to auto-generate flow-charts, you will also have to download [Graphviz](https://graphviz.gitlab.io/download/), which is a binary to generate well-formated flow-charts.
 Popydnamics will skip flow-charts if Graphviz is not found.

 Requirements: _python 2/3; numpy, scipy, matplotlib, graphviz (python), graphviz (binary)_